uksrc-developers/PyProfQueue/ReadMe.md

 - likwid (Optional: defaults to False): Bool to determine if likwid should be used
 - likwid_req (Optional): Likwid requirements, details can be found in the section about **add_likwid**
 - prometheus (Optional: defaults to False): Bool to determine if prometheus should be used
+- prometheus_ip (Optional: defaults to None): IP address of pre-existing Prometheus instance, not providing an address will default to launching prometheus with the address 'http://localhost:9090'
 - prometheus_req (Optional): Prometheus requirements, details can be found in the section about **add_prometheus**

 The *Script* class has a few methods that are intended for external use, these are: